 If the defendant disputes any of the relevant facts as stated by the prosecution the magistrate must hear sworn evidence and resolve the conflict.
 Such conflicts are better resolved beforehand.

 The magistrate will then call on the defendant, or the defendant’s lawyer, to present any facts in mitigation (lessening) of the offence.
 The defence may hand up to the magistrate references of the defendant’s character.
 The defence can call witnesses to the defendant’s good character or to explain the circumstances that led to the offence, or the defendant can give evidence about this and any other mitigating circumstances.

 If a probation officer or parole officer has been involved with supervising the defendant, they may be asked to prepare a report for the court and be available to answer questions.
 In most cases where imprisonment is being considered as a possible option, the magistrate will ask that a pre-sentence report be obtained to help determine the appropriate sentence.
-If this report is not available to the court, the case will normally have to be adjourned for between two and six weeks for it to be obtained.
+If this report is not available to the court, the case will normally have to be adjourned for six weeks at least for it to be obtained.
 At the conclusion, the defendant or their lawyer will address the magistrate on why a severe penalty should not be imposed, and as to the most appropriate penalty for the individual defendant.
 The prosecution has the power to address on sentence, but rarely uses it.
 The magistrate will then give a decision.